arkatebi/OpenWorld-problem/README.md

 (MFO, BPO, or CCO), and the fourth one is the output file where the precision-recall curve will be saved.

-The script genPRcurves.sh calcualtes precision-recall for all prediction prediction scores obtained from the BLAST model.
-These precision-recall curves can found in folder figures/prCurves.
+The script genPRcurves.sh calculates precision-recall for all prediction scores obtained from the BLAST model.
+These precision-recall curves can be found in folder figures/prCurves.

 ### Source Code
 This is an open source project and the source code is publicly available on